METU-SPACE-Lab/PnP-Regularization-on-Magnitude/README.md

 ## FAQs

 ## CITATION
-Please cite the following paper when using this code or data:
+Please cite the following paper when using this code:

     @misc{oral2023plugandplay,
           title={Plug-and-Play Regularization on Magnitude with Deep Priors for 3D Near-Field MIMO Imaging},